 Pittsburg State University Internship

-The Pittsburg State University Internship is required for the Elementary Education (K-6), Math and English programs and is an optional program for all other education majors.
+The Pittsburg State University Internship is required for the Elementary Education (K-6), Elementary Education Unified (K-6), Math and English programs and is an optional program for all other education majors.
 The program enables senior level students to participate in a semester long internship prior to the professional semester.
 Partnerships have been established with local schools to provide placements and support for interns.
 In order to participate, the teacher candidate must be admitted to Teacher Education and complete an application requesting permission to serve as an intern.

 Mentor teachers must be recommended for participation in the partnership by their building level principal.
 During the internship semester, participants work in a classroom with their mentor teacher in addition to completing required coursework on campus.
 Additionally, faculty from Pittsburg State University supervise the interns and work with the mentor teachers.
 The interns then have the opportunity to conclude their teacher education program with a sixteen-week student teaching experience in the same classroom during the fall or spring semester.

 The mission of the partnership between Pittsburg State University and the PK-12 schools is to: